singhpri30/Weather-Dashboard/README.md

 * A row and column grid that provides the current weather Location, Temp, Humidity, Wind Speed, UV Index
 * UV Index is color-coded to indicate whether the conditions are favorable, moderate, or severe
     * Red is when the UV index is greater than or equal to 9
-    * orange is when the UV index is between 4 to 8
+    * Orange is when the UV index is between 4 to 8
     * Green is when the UV index is less than 4
 * A row and column grid that provides a five-day forecast
 * when the page is refreshed the saved search cities will be displayed.